MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-multipage.md

 1. Select [this cloud flow template](https://flow.microsoft.com/en-us/galleries/public/templates/59284c1735b745dda07032720f31de47) > **Continue**.

-1. On the **Extract information from forms** action, specify the form processing model you've trained.
+1. On the **Extract information from forms** action, specify the document processing model you've trained.

     > [!div class="mx-imgBorder"]
     > ![Screenshot of the AI model you've trained on the Extract information from forms action.](media/form-processing-multipage/extract-info.png "AI model you've trained on the 'Extract information from forms' action")